-Note: If you are replacing a module with a module that supports a different interface (e.g., FXO instead of FXS) and provides a different number of ports, make sure that the Software Feature Key installed on the device provides support for this added hardware interface.
+If you are replacing a module with a module that supports a different interface (e.g., FXO instead of FXS) and provides a different number of ports, make sure that the License Key installed on the device provides support for this added hardware interface.
 For more information, contact your AudioCodes sales representative.

-To replace a front-panel I/O module:
+➤ To replace a front-panel I/O module:

-- 1. For non-hot swappable module replacement, power down the device, and then skip the next step and continue to Step 3; otherwise, for hot-swappable module replacement, keep the device powered on and continue to Step 2. - 2.
-(Hot-Swap Only) Software-remove the module, using the device's Web interface: - a.
+- 1. (CRMX module replacement only) Make sure that you have a new License Key for the new module.
+If not, ask your AudioCodes sales representative for the License Key. - 2.
+(Non hot-swappable modules) Power down the device, and then continue with Step 4. - 3.
+(Hot-swappable modules) Software-remove the module, using the device's Web interface: - a.
 Access the device's Web interface. - b.
-Open the page with the graphical display of the device: - Version 7.2 and later: Monitor page (Monitor menu > Monitor tab > Monitor) - Pre Version 7.2: Home page c.
-Click the title of the module that you want to replace; the Remove Module button appears:
+Open the page with the graphical display of the device: - Version 7.2 and later: Monitor page (Monitor menu > Monitor tab > Monitor) - Versions earlier than 7.2: Home page - Click the title of the module that you want to replace; the Remove Module button appears:

+Pop-up Button Click Module Title Remove Module

-Figure 6-7: Clicking Module Title Click Module Title d.
-Click the Remove Module button; a message box appears requesting you to confirm module removal. e.
-Click OK to confirm removal; after a few seconds, the module is software-removed, the port status icons of the module turn gray and the name of the module is suffixed with the word "Reserved": Figure 6-8: Software-Removed Module Title Changed to "Reserved" 1 2 BRI 3 FXO Reserved CRMX Image: product of the served 4 5 FXS 6 Alarms 3.
-Disconnect all the cables from the module.
-4. Physically remove the module from the slot:a.
-Locate the two captive screws securing the module to the chassis: 4 Figure 6-9: Captive Screws on Module b.
-Using a flathead screwdriver or your fingers, loosen the two captive screws.
-Captive Scr c.
+Figure 6-7: Clicking Module Title

+Click the Remove Module button; a message box appears requesting you to confirm module removal.

+e.
+Click OK to confirm removal; after a few seconds, the module is software-removed, the port status icons of the module turn gray and the name of the module is suffixed with the word "Reserved":

+Figure 6-8: Software-Removed Module

+- 4. Unplug all the cables from the module. - 5.
+Physically remove the module from the slot: - a.
+Locate the two captive screws securing the module to the chassis:

+Figure 6-9: Captive Screws on Module

+- b.
+Using a flathead screwdriver or your fingers, loosen the two captive screws. - c.
 Firmly grip the two captive screws and extract the module from the slot by pulling the captive screw: